metriccaution/web-snippets/dnd-cheatsheet/information/actions-in-combat.md

 # Dash

-- Action in combat
-- Double speed
+- Double speed this turn

 # Disengage

-- Action in combat
 - No opportunity attacks this turn

 # Dodge

-- Action in combat
-- Any attacks against you have disadvantage
+- Any attacks against you have disadvantage this turn
-  - Until next turn
   - Only if you can see the attacker
 - Dexterity saving throws with advantage
 - Stops if your speed is 0

 # Help

-- Action in combat
 - Aid another creature
-- Help with a task
+- Help with a _task_
   - They get advantage on their next ability check
   - Lasts until your next turn
-- Help with an attack
+- Help with an _attack_
   - They get advantage on their next attack
   - Hostile creature must be within 5 feet
   - Lasts until your next turn

 # Hide

-- Action in combat
 - Stealth check to hide

 # Ready Action